mcp-trino Helm Chart Installation Guide

 clientId: "mcp-client-id"

-# Install with secret
+# Install with secrets

 helm install mcp-trino ./charts/mcp-trino \